-Danger of unprepared exposure
+Beware unprepared exposure

 Just as we’d be wise to qualify a teenager before letting them drive, or a child before letting them handle hot kitchen appliances, or a new business manager before letting them run loose in your business, we also need to qualify ourselves before being exposed to unrestricted gratification.
-Good things can easily be harmful to the unprepared.
+Even ‘good’ things can easily be harmful to the unprepared.
 Granting financial independence is such a thing.
 The unprepared have a significant chance of being unruly with such a weapon.
 Even things that are usually edifying can be gratifying or have negative effect upon someone who is unprepared.

 Progress can’t outrun honesty

 Our lives are much the same.
-If we constantly pursue a mass increase to our power (meaning perhaps our resources or access to them) without giving honest consideration to our capacity to effectively manage such, it can easily be self-damaging.
+If we constantly pursue a mass increase to our power (meaning perhaps our resources or access to them) without giving honest consideration to our capacity to effectively manage it, can easily be self-damaging.
 I think our new world of ‘on-demand TV’ is a fantastic example of this fact.
 How much of us must confess that we waste more of our lives watching TV than we want to?
 How many of us have ‘binged’ through seasons in a week/weekend/day, that would have previously taken us months or even years to watch.
 There’s something to be learned when we binge simply because we can, with too little consideration of if we should.

 We can prove that we’re worthy of what we have by ensuring we use it wisely.